Juniper/docker-saltstack-junos/README.md

 This project has been designed to help you to get started easily with SaltStack on Junos.
 In this project you'll find:
 - **A docker container** with all SaltStack and all Junos Libraries
-- **Make script** to easily start the docker container
+- **Make script** to easily start, stop and clean any number of docker containers

-To reduce the learning curve with SaltStack:
 - **A Use-Case with SaltStack Engine** to collect Syslog from Junos and convert them into Events in SaltStack
-- **A Use-Case with SaltStack Beacon** to monitor a Junos string in a file and convert it into Event in SaltStack were created.
+- **A Use-Case with SaltStack Beacon** to monitor a Junos string in a file and convert it into Event in SaltStack

-# Skipping Section

-If you want to dive into the use-cases directly, not caring about possible `make` commands then  please skip this section and read the README with each use-case folder e.g. uc-engine.

-If not continue reading.

 # Contributer